-A typical deployment of Neo4j will use a cluster of 3 machines to provide fault-tolerance and read scalability.
-This setup is described in Section 25.6, “High Availability setup tutorial”.
+A typical deployment of Neo4j will use a cluster of three machines to provide fault tolerance and read scalability.

-While having at least 3 instances is necessary for failover to happen in case the master becomes unavailable, it is not required for all instances to run the full Neo4j stack, which includes the database engine.
-Instead, what is called arbiter instances can be deployed.
-They can be regarded as cluster participants in that their role is to take part in master elections with the single purpose of breaking ties in the election process.
-That makes possible a scenario where you have a cluster of 2 Neo4j database instances and an additional arbiter instance and still enjoy tolerance of a single failure of either of the 3 instances.
+While having at least three instances is necessary for failover to happen in case the master becomes unavailable, it is not required for all instances to run the full Neo4j stack.
+Instead, something called arbiter instances can be deployed.
+They are regarded as cluster participants in that their role is to take part in master elections with the single purpose of breaking ties in the election process.
+That makes possible a scenario where you have a cluster of two Neo4j database instances and an additional arbiter instance and still enjoy tolerance of a single failure of either of the three instances.

-You can also stop, install and remove it as a service and ask for its status in exactly the same way as for Neo4j instances.
-See also Section 23.2, “Server Installation”.
+You can stop, install and remove it as a service and ask for its status in exactly the same way as for other Neo4j instances.